Do You Have to Pay to Adopt a Child?

 In nearly all cases, your money will go to your adoption agency.
 They will distribute it to the right places and make sure every dollar is used correctly.
 For example, one part of the cost of adoption covers prospective birth mother expenses, such as medical care and allowable living expenses.
 Rather than handle this directly, you will send the adoption fees to your agency, which will ensure the correct distribution of funds.
 In this regard, it is always important to work with an adoption agency that is fully licensed, which ensures that the adoption process will be held to the highest ethical and legal standards.

 Hopefully this guide has given you a better understanding about your question, “Do you pay for adoption?”
-For more information, or to learn about how you can start your adoption process, call 1-800-ADOPTION to speak with an adoption specialist.
+For more information, or to learn about how you can start your adoption process, request free information here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.